 Key Symptoms to Look for:

 Children as young as six months can begin to display some form of anxiety.
-According to our experts at the anxiety center of Houston, it is somewhat typical for the child to experience fear when meeting a stranger or when they are in an environment they are unfamiliar or do not know.
+According to our clinicians, it is somewhat typical for the child to experience fear when meeting a stranger or when they are in an environment they are unfamiliar or do not know.
 Social anxiety, as a whole, is incredibly difficult to observe in young children because they may just be experiencing normal feelings of fear when they try new things.

 These physical symptoms may include the refusal to speak, freezing up or being clingy to the primary caretaker, paralyzing fear of new things and situations, and extreme irritability, crying or whining.
 It is quite typical to experience some form or another of these symptoms.
-However, if your child is having extreme panic and the fear is interfering with how they function in group settings, it is recommended that you seek the professional assistance of the experts at our anxiety center of Houston.
+However, if your child is having extreme panic and the fear is interfering with how they function in group settings, it is recommended that you seek the assistance of a mental health professionals.

 As children get older and communicating will become more comfortable, you will be better able to fine-tune what it is that is causing your kids to feel anxious.
-Our counselors at the anxiety center of Houston have suggested that you ask yourself the following questions when you are talking with your school-aged children:
+Our counselors have suggested that you ask yourself the following questions when you are talking with your school-aged children:

 - Does your child express anxieties to read aloud, present in front of a class, or answer questions in class?